Statistics Explained

 The main aggregates of national accounts are compiled from institutional units, namely non-financial or financial corporations, general government, households and non-profit institutions serving households (NPISH).
 Within the expenditure approach, only households and NPISH and government have final consumption (corporations are considered to have intermediate consumption).
 Private final consumption expenditure is defined as expenditure on goods and services for the direct satisfaction of individual needs, whereas government consumption expenditure includes goods and services produced by government, as well as purchases of goods and services by government, that are supplied to households as social transfers in kind.
 Gross capital formation is the sum of gross fixed capital formation, the change in inventories (stocks) and the net acquisition of valuables.
 The external balance is the difference between exports and imports of goods and services.
 Depending on the size of exports and imports, it can be positive (a surplus) or negative (a deficit).

-Eurostat has the responsibility to ensure that statistical production of the candidate countries and potential candidates complies with the EU acquis in the field of statistics.
+Eurostat has the responsibility to ensure that statistical production of the candidate countries and potential candidate complies with the EU acquis in the field of statistics.
 To do so, Eurostat supports the national statistical offices and other producers of official statistics through a range of initiatives, such as pilot surveys, training courses, traineeships, study visits, workshops and seminars, and participation in meetings within the European Statistical System (ESS).
 The ultimate goal is the provision of harmonised, high-quality data that conforms to European and international standards.

 Context